cyclone-project/cyclone-project.github.io/sp_privacy_policy.md

 # Personal data processed

-### The following data is retrieved from your Home Organisation
+### The following data is retrieved from your Home Organisation, if it is available

 - your unique, persistent, opaque and targeted identifier (persistentID)
 - your unique user identifier (eduPersonPrincipalName)